frankiearzu/DSMTools/DSM Forward Programming/In Development/readme.md

 I am running EdgeTX 2.9.2 (there was some memory cleanup in 2.9.0, and 2.9.1 to get a bit more memory) I left version 0.55 in the files, since it uses less memory, it can change the mayority of FP parameters, but cannot setup plane or Relearn Servo Settings
-(don't execute the menus who say 'DON'T USE!!')
+(don't execute the menus who say 'DON'T USE!!').. v0.55 and v0.56 MINs can co-exist.

 # Introduction  (v0.56 COLOR)